 International investing differs from investing in your home market in many ways, but perhaps the biggest difference is the impact of currency fluctuations.
 When an American investor buys shares of a U.S. company, or a Japanese investor buys shares in Tokyo, the key variable is the change in stock price.
-If the stock price goes up 10%, the value of the investment is up 10%.
+If the stock price goes up by 10%, the value of the investment is up by 10%.

 That’s not necessarily the case in international markets.
 To understand why, let’s take a look at a hypothetical example.
-To keep things simple, we will also ignore dividends as well as brokerage commissions or other transaction costs.
+To keep things simple, we will also ignore dividends, brokerage commissions, or other transaction costs.

 Example of Currency Risks

 To find out how much a share of Tokyo Toys is worth in U.S. dollars, we simply divide the price in local currency (5,000 yen) by the exchange rate (100 yen).
-A share of Tokyo Toys therefore costs $50.
+A share of Tokyo Toys, therefore, costs $50.
 You call your broker and place an order for 100 shares—a total investment of $5,000.

 But when you open up your next brokerage account statement, it still shows $5,000.
-While shares of Tokyo Toys rose 20%, the value of the Japanese yen was also changing during the six month period.
+While shares of Tokyo Toys rose by 20%, the value of the Japanese yen was also changing during those six months.
 By the time your broker sold the shares, the prevailing exchange rate was 120 yen per dollar.
-Divide 6,000 yen by 120 yen per dollar and you get $50—right back where you started.
+Divide 6,000 yen by 120 yen per dollar, and you get $50—right back where you started.

 For a Japanese investor, however, Tokyo Toys was a great investment, because they don't need to convert their yen back into dollars.
 If you wanted your money back in dollars, Tokyo Toys was a bad investment.
 Adjusted for the currency change, your investment went nowhere.
-Factor in transaction costs and commissions, and you probably would have lost money, even though your basic investment instinct and research was right.
+Factor in transaction costs and commissions, and you probably would have lost money, even though your basic investment instinct and research were right.

 How Currencies Can Benefit Portfolios

 The currency effect also makes it possible to make money when your research is wrong.
 Using the same example, suppose your research was way off the mark, and Tokyo Toys’ new gizmo was a complete flop.
 Over the next six months, shares of the company fell to 4,500 yen, a 10% decline.
 But at the same time, the yen became stronger versus the dollar.
-Say the exchange rate after six months was 80 per dollar.
-Divide 4,500 by 80 and you get $56.25.
-In this case, your initial investment of $50 rose 12.5%, despite the fact that your research about the company’s new gizmo was completely wrong!
+Suppose the exchange rate after six months was 80 yen per dollar.
+Divide 4,500 by 80, and you get $56.25.
+In that case, your initial investment of $50 rose by 12.5%, even though your research about the company’s new gizmo was off.

 Currency effects can also help increase the diversification of a portfolio.
-If we define diversification as reduced correlation between assets, investing in a currency other than the U.S. dollar will likely increase the diversification of a U.S.-centric portfolio.
+If we define diversification as a reduced correlation between assets, investing in a currency other than the U.S. dollar will likely increase the diversification of a U.S.-centric portfolio.
 The benefits of diversification are well-documented with empirical evidence, and foreign exchange rate exposure doesn't necessarily lead to higher investment risk.

 Tips for International Investors